 Taxonomy: No subspecies are recognized.

-Most arrive in late Apr and peak movement is in the first two weeks of May.
-Earlier dates are of two in Clay Co 5 Apr 2018 and one photographed at Holmes Lake, Lincoln 7 Apr 2017 that had been present about a week.
+Most arrive in mid- to late Apr and peak movement is in the first two weeks of May.
+Earlier dates are of singles in Hall Co 22 Mar 2019, Seward Co 29 Mar 2019, and Lincoln, Lancaster Co 30 Mar 2020.
+One photographed at Holmes Lake, Lincoln 7 Apr 2017 had been “present about a week”.

 Results from Dinan et al (2018) update Jorgensen (2012), who considered Sora to be a “rare summer visitor, casual summer resident” in the Rainwater Basin.
 Although other authors (for example Johnsgard 1979), have included the Rainwater Basin as part of the breeding range, prior to the study by Dinan et al (2018) there had been no actual nests reported.
 The only nest that has been found, that at Kissinger Basin WMA, Clay Co 17 May 2017, was during the aforementioned study (Dinan et al 2018).
 Prior to this study, there were only about eight Rainwater Basin summer reports in the period 24 Jun-5 Jul.
 Reports after these dates, when the species can become quite common, are more numerous but presumably include migrants (see Fall).
 In 1982, Morris (1983) reported from Polk Co “we had unusually large numbers of Soras spend the summer this year…I’m sure they were nesting in the roadside ditches”.
 Nesting was reported as “probable” at the Benedict BBA Block and “possible” at the McCool Junction Block, both in York Co (Mollhoff 2001).

-Breeding numbers elsewhere in the east appear to have declined, except perhaps in the northeast in Knox and Dakota Cos.
+Breeding numbers elsewhere in the east appear to have declined, except perhaps in the northeast in Knox and Dakota Cos; one in Antelope Co 7 Jul 2021 may have been an early fall migrant.
+A juvenile was photographed in central Knox Co 26 Aug 2018.
 Bruner et al (1904) considered Sora a common breeder in the east, but the only recent records from Missouri River counties suggestive of breeding are from Dakota Co: 6 Jun 1983, 3 Jun 1986, Jun-Jul 1987, and 12 Jun 1993, as well as a report of several juveniles there 26 Sep 2002, although these were probably more likely migrants.
 Breeding has occurred on occasion in Lancaster Co, with reports in 1973 and 1981 (Bennett 1974, 1982) and the finding of an abandoned egg at Jack Sinn WMA, Lancaster Co 9 Jun 2007.
 One was at Lincoln Saline Wetlands Nature Park, Lancaster Co 29 Jun 2016.
 Only one Sora was detected in the eastern saline wetlands of northern Lancaster and southern Saunders Cos (Dinan et al 2018).
 There are additional nesting season reports in the Missouri River Valley from Cass Co 18 Jun 1999 and Douglas-Sarpy Cos Jun-Jul 1968.

-While there are at least four nesting season reports for Jun from Scotts Bluff Co, there are none from the southern Panhandle or the southwest.
+While there are at least five nesting season reports for Jun from Scotts Bluff Co, there is only one from the southern Panhandle or the southwest, one at Oliver Reservoir, Kimball Co 28 Jun 2021.
 A recent report was of a nest that fledged three young near Cairo, Hall Co; it was studied 31 Jul-24 Aug 2008 (Lemburg 2012).

 - Breeding Phenology: